SonarSource/sonar-update-center-properties/README.md

 * `[versionId].changelogUrl` =
 * `[versionId].downloadUrl` =

 Add `[versionId]` to the `publicVersions` list.
 Move to `archivedVersions` any versions with identical compatibility.
-See also 'Filling in sqs, sqcb, publicVersions, and archivedVersions' below
+See also 'Filling in versions compatibility ranges' below

 ### Filling in versions compatibility ranges (`sqs`, `sqcb` , `publicVersions` and `archivedVersions`)